port-labs/port-docs/docs/self-service-actions/github-workflow/examples/run-service-deployment.md

 }
 ```

-Below you can see the `python` code to create this action (remember to insert your `CLIENT_ID` and `CLIENT_SECRET` in order to get an access token).
+You can see below the `python` code to create this action (remember to insert your `CLIENT_ID` and `CLIENT_SECRET` in order to get an access token).

 :::note
-Note how the `deployment` Blueprint identifier is used to add the action to the new Blueprint
+Note how the `deployment` Blueprint identifier is used to add the action to the new Blueprint.

 Moreover, don't forget to replace the placeholders for `YOUR_GITHUB_ORG`, `YOUR_GITHUB_REPO`.
 :::